A. Špilevojus, director of the Kanklii concert: “In these times of individualism, the Song Festival is an extremely significant experience” | Culture

 – You have been living between Vilnius and Panevėžys for some time.
 What do you find in these cities, how does your creative path develop here?

-– For some time, after leaving Panevėžys and returning here occasionally, I did not feel very well.
-If I went back for the weekend, I couldn’t find the people around me, it seemed that everything was getting old, the houses and buildings were fading, and my generation had already left – I retreated and became cold.
-Everything changed when I came back here to live and create after 12 years.
+– For some time, following leaving Panevėžys and returning here occasionally, I did not feel very well.
+If I went back for the weekend, I mightn’t find the people around me, it seemed that everything was getting old, the houses and buildings were fading, and my generation had already left – I retreated and became cold.
+Everything changed when I came back here to live and create following 12 years.
 The image and order of the city is changing, more green spaces have appeared, a considerable number of young professionals have returned.
 Maybe my life is such that I was already happy during my studies, the abundance of cultural life in Vilnius, the noise, the weekend buzz of bars, and now the calmer life in Panevėžys suits me very well.
 I like to be by myself, I like to go out for a walk in the evening and not meet a single person.
 It is not only fascinating, but also allows you to focus your creative thoughts, dive into the processes more deeply, more calmly, more slowly.

 By the way, Panevėžys is a city where respect for the theater is instilled in even the most athletic young people of the city – they will not spit when looking in the direction of the theater, they will look respectfully at the audience.
 Juozas Miltinis and his students, legendary actors, have shaped the theater culture for many years, so today many different people with different educations and interests feel love for the theater.
 It’s true, I try to remind myself not to “get quiet” – I’m not Macbeth, usurping the seat of power for a long time.
 I understand that everything has an end, so when it comes, I will receive it with an inner smile and thanks.